 Before joining the water industry, Nicole spent a number of years in the Biotechnology sector working for Monsanto both in Australia and the Asia Pacific region.
 She has worked in the cotton industry for a number of years and understands the important role that irrigation plays in the health of regional economies.

-Nicole has a Bachelors Degree in Agricultural Science and Graduate Diploma Environmental Management.
-Nicole is also a graduate of the Australian Institute of Company Directors and is currently completing an Executive MBA.
+Nicole holds a Bachelor of Agricultural Science and Graduate Diploma Environmental Management.
+Nicole is a graduate of the Australian Institute of Company Directors and is currently completing an Executive MBA.

 Chief Financial Officer and Corporate Secretary